dipeshkaphle/delta_induction_ctf/Web/PHP The Great/writeup.md

   }
 }
 ```
 Here we don't know the value of `CONSTANT_1`.
 But we need to make the if condition true.
 So, we need to make `strcmp` return `0`.
 Or do we?
-We can just pass a number instead of a string to `strcmp`, so that it returns NULL (invalid comparison).
+We can just pass an array instead of a string to `strcmp`, so that it returns NULL (invalid comparison).
 Now, due to type juggling, which is allowed when comparisons are done with `==`, it'll implicitly convert the `NULL` to `0` for us and bypass the if statement.

 ```php
 if (isset($_POST['part2'])) {